gap-packages/NormalizInterface/README.md

     ./prerequisites.sh

-Otherwise, you have to tell the script where your GAP directory is, by passing it as an argumnt:
+Otherwise, you have to tell the script where your GAP directory is, by passing it as an argument:

     ./prerequisites.sh GAPDIR